 ▹ indicates offered in the upcoming term[s]

-In this seminar students will undertake investigations, in some cases under the auspices of local, national, or international organizations, on the impact, for good or ill, of particular policies or programs.
-The resulting evidence of human rights abuse, or of effective human rights protection, will be employed in efforts to prevent abuse, rather than simply to monitor or report it.
+This seminar will expose students to the all-inclusive and bottom-up perspective of human rights and to the hows and whys of human rights protection.
+Students will undertake in-depth investigations, in some cases under the auspices of local or international organizations, on the impact, for good or ill, of particular policies or programs.
+The resulting evidence of human rights abuse or of effective human rights protection will be employed in efforts to prevent abuse, rather than simply to monitor or report it.
 Students will therefore engage also in strategic planning for campaigns to move the intervention of activists upstream in the project design or policy-making process.
-Where feasible, the strategies formulated in class will be put into action – through existing organizations, like Amnesty International (for AIUSA, I will be trying to design an alert action system for policy), or through student-launched campaigns or NGOs.

 Winter 2013, Winter 2014, Winter 2016, Winter 2017